CMU-Perceptual-Computing-Lab/openpose/README.md

 - Multi-person **2x21-keypoint hand** estimation and rendering.
 Note: In this initial version, **running time** linearly **depends** on the **number of people** on the image.
 - Multi-person **70-keypoint face** estimation and rendering.
 Note: In this initial version, **running time** linearly **depends** on the **number of people** on the image.
 - Flexible and easy-to-configure **multi-threading** module.
-- Image, video, and webcam reader.
+- Image, video, webcam and IP camera reader.
 - Able to save and load the results in various formats (JSON, XML, PNG, JPG, ...).
 - Small display and GUI for simple result visualization.
 - All the functionality is wrapped into a **simple-to-use OpenPose Wrapper class**.